NEU-SNS/wehe-android/README.md

 # About the Application

+This software is licensed under the Apache License (see LICENSE.txt).

 This app helps user run a simple test on their Android devices to find out if their ISP is throttling internet for some app or not.
 Please refer https://dd.meddle.mobi/td_details.html fpr detailed understanding of the test.

 # Documentation of the API